 When releasing equity from your home, the funds you release are not taxable.
 This means you will not need to pay income tax or capital gains tax on it, and you are free to spend your tax free cash as you wish.

 However, if you are choosing to use your equity release to gift money to your friends or a family member, inheritance tax may need to be paid.
-The amount of tax that may need to be paid will depends on how long you live after the gift and the amount gifted.
+The amount of tax that may need to be paid will depend on how long you live after the gift and the amount gifted.

-Your equity release adviser will discuss the implications equity release and using this to gift to friends and family.
+Your equity release adviser will discuss the implications of equity release and using this to gift to friends and family.

 Considering the alternatives to equity release